Foundations of Online and Hybrid Course Development

 How do I sign-up?

-- The next screen will show that you've successfully joined the workshop.
-Click the "OK" button to enter the workshop site and begin.
+- Confirmation: You will now see a "Success" screen, letting you know that you've successfully joined the workshop.
+Click the "OK" button to return to the workshop Blackboard site and begin.

 "Self Paced"?
 What does that mean?